Hotel and restaurant website design

-I placed the parallax further down so that Google bot initially discovers the writing - much preferred when developing a website for better search engine rank.
+I placed the parallax further down so that Google bot discovers the writing before the large image - much preferred when developing a website for better search engine rank.

-On each room page there is a Google virtual tour created by Andy Willis Photography.
+On each ROOM page there is a Google virtual tour created by Andy Willis Photography.